codemastermick/ngFast-pwa/README.md

 ## Donations

 Yes I accept donations, they fuel my development!
-You can click the Sponsor button up at the top of the page to get more information on how to keep me going
+You can click the Sponsor button up at the top of the page to get more information on how to keep me going.